zukunft/zukunft.com/docs/llm/pending_prio_2.md

 user data today (the html_fa() add/edit/del path escapes via ref()); escape the alt as defense in depth.
 (2) formula::dsp_text() (web/formula/formula.php:686) emits usr_text raw, reachable only from legacy display()/result-explain paths that are effectively dead (the live render uses name_link());
 latent stored xss if revived.
-(3) legacy web-side raw-sql builders (user_display_old.php, view_list::selector_page, value::dsp_samples) are all dead/commented - recommend deleting.
+(3) the legacy web-side raw-sql builders view_list::selector_page and value::dsp_samples are dead/commented - recommend deleting.
 (4) object-level admin/no-change protection is enforced only for changes to the protection field itself (check_protection_change), not consulted in the general edit/delete authz - not exploitable today (a normal user's edit of an admin-protected system-owned object is routed to their own overlay),